murkyl/vault-plugin-secrets-onefs/README.md

     isi auth roles modify VaultMgr --add-priv-ro=ISI_PRIV_LOGIN_PAPI

 ## Usage
 Normal use involves creating roles that associate local groups to the role and then retrieving the credentials for that role.
 The roles and credential paths need to be secured via ACLs in Vault itself as the plugin does not perform any authentication or access control.
-Any request that reaches the plugin is assumed ot have permission to do so from Vault.
+Any request that reaches the plugin is assumed to have permission to do so from Vault.

 #### Create an initial test S3 bucket on the OneFS cluster and add ACEs
     isi s3 buckets create --create-path --name=testbucket --path=/ifs/testbucket --owner=root